mekomsolutions/openmrs-cd/readme/node-scripts/README.md

 │   └── post-build.js
 ├── pipeline3
 │   ├── host-preparation.js
+│   ├── post-start.js
 │   ├── prehost-preparation.js
+│   ├── scripts.js
+│   ├── start-instance.js
+│   ├── startup-monitoring.js
-│   └── scripts.js
+│   └── update-status.js
 └── utils
     ├── config.js
     ├── db.js
+    ├── model.js
     └── utils.js
 ```
-Set aside const.js which, as the name suggests, is the location of global constants, there are two types of subfolders that should be distinguished when looking from the root level:
+Set aside const.js which as the name suggests is the location of global constants, there are two types of subfolders that should be distinguished when looking from the root level:
 1. **utils** that contain broad purpose libraries needed across the scripts.
 2. Jenkins jobs scripts implementations: **pipeline1**, **instance-event** and **pipeline3**.